What Causes Pleural Mesothelioma?

 - Weight loss

-Similar to other forms of mesothelioma, the symptoms of pleural mesothelioma can mimic other conditions.
+Similar to other types of mesothelioma, the symptoms of pleural mesothelioma can mirror other conditions.
 Common misdiagnoses include:

 - Chronic obstructive pulmonary disease (COPD)